Frank James indicted for Brooklyn subway shooting; faces life in prison

-NEW YORK (PIX11) — Frank James, the man accused of shooting ten people on a subway train in Brooklyn in April, has been indicted in a federal court.
+NEW YORK (PIX11) — Frank James, the man accused of shooting 10 people on a subway train in Brooklyn in April, has been indicted in a federal court.

 James allegedly set off smoke bombs and fired a gun 33 times while onboard an N train in Sunset Park the morning of April 12.
 No one was killed in the attack.
-James was arrested the following day in Manhattan’s East Village.
+James was arrested the following day in Manhattan.

 James, 62, faces the following charges: